Bakek-lang/portfolio-2/src/markdown/my_workflow.md

 ## VSCode Vim for efficient keyboard navigation

 Another game-changer in my workflow is the **Vim extension** (by vscodevim).
 This extension lets me navigate and edit files using only the keyboard, eliminating the need for a mouse.
-The familiar Vim keybindings make moving around the file and performing edits incredibly fast—and it’s fun too!
+The Vim keybindings make moving around the file and performing edits incredibly fast—and it’s fun too!
 If you’re curious about how it works, I am going to write a separate post detailing its benefits and setup.
 It’s a fantastic way to boost productivity once you get used to it.

 ![VSCode Vim Plugin](/assets/vscode-vim.png)